Who are the first Inhabitants of Cyprus?

 Bronze Age and the Dawn of Urbanization (circa 2500–1050 BCE)

-The transition to the Bronze Age (circa 2500 BCE) marks a significant turning point in Cypriot history.
-The island’s rich copper resources became highly sought after, leading to increased trade with neighbouring civilizations, including Egypt, the Levant, and Anatolia.
-This trade helped spur the development of urban centres, marking the beginning of more complex societies and the rise of city-states on Cyprus.
+The Bronze Age, beginning around 2500 BCE, marked a turning point in Cypriot history.
+The island’s copper resources became highly sought after, leading to increased trade with neighbouring civilizations like Egypt, the Levant, and Anatolia.
+This trade spurred the development of urban centres, such as Enkomi and Kition.

 The Bronze Age